 You can give multiple people your Bardic Inspiration, but any creature may only have one Bardic Inspiration die at one time.

-Keep in mind that it takes a bonus action to use this ability.
+Just keep in mind that it takes a bonus action to give an ally Bardic Inspiration.
 If you’re attempting to inspire 3 people, it will take 3 turns to do so.

 If you’re looking to inspire your allies while under the effects of the Invisibility spell, you’re totally safe to do so as long as they can hear you.

 The Invisibility spell breaks when you attack or cast a spell.
 Because Bardic Inspiration is neither of those things, you are able to use it without becoming visible again!